lukifer23/GemmaFischer/docs/API_REFERENCE.md

-# ChessGemma API Reference
+# GemmaFischer API Reference

 ## Overview

-ChessGemma provides a REST API for chess analysis, Q&A, and model training.
-The system features Mixture of Experts (MoE) routing and supports UCI-compatible chess engine functionality.
+GemmaFischer provides a REST API for chess analysis, Q&A, and model training.
+The system features a hybrid architecture combining LeelaChess Zero (LC0) for precise move generation with Gemma-3 LLM for strategic guidance and educational explanations, with intelligent MoE routing.

 **Base URL**: `http://localhost:5000`